-A multitude of tools exist on the market (ntask, Flowlu) that use different layouts, from the simplest to the most complex, depending on your needs.
-In addition, the use of a task management tool offered in web version (computer and smartphone) allows you to always have your list with you.
+A multitude of tools exists on the market (ntask, Flowlu) that use different layouts, from the simplest to the most complex, depending on your needs.
+In addition, the use of a task management tool offered in the web version (computer and smartphone) allows you to always have your list with you.
 Useful when you have an idea that you don’t want to forget.

 If you have many meetings, you know that it can be difficult to follow all the tasks that have been assigned in meetings and especially when managing a work team.
 You should record them in your task manager following your meetings.
 But if you used a tool for this purpose, such as Beenote, managing tasks related to meetings becomes child’s play.
 Finally, you will be able to effectively monitor the progress of your team’s tasks.